 After 4 years in commissioning, he joined the highly regarded factual company Dragonfly.
 Mark became MD of Dragonfly continuing to oversee One Born Every Minute, whilst creating the hybrid documentary The Trial for C4, and the long running documentary series Ambulance for BBC1.
 In 2016, Mark teamed up with his old friend David Glover to form 72 Films.
 So far it’s been the most rewarding part of his career, despite him having to re write his own biography.

-John Douglas is Head of Documentaries at 72 Films.
+John Douglas is Creative Director of 72 Films.
 He is a multi-award winning film maker who has made some of Britain’s biggest documentary series, including 24 Hours in Police Custody and 24 Hours in A&E.

 John spent 15 years at the BBC where he directed many critically acclaimed films including for the BAFTA winning series Our War and Life and Death Row.